 We only transfer your personal data to third parties if you have consented to the transfer, if the transfer is necessary for the execution of the offers or services that you wish to make use of, or if a legal authority for transfer exists and the protection of your legitimate interests is guaranteed.

-With the exception of the use of Google Analytics, Google Fonts and Google Maps, no personal data collected by us will be processed in a third country.
+With the exception of the use of Google Fonts and Google Maps, no personal data collected by us will be processed in a third country.
 The provider of these services is Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.

 The following presentation provides an overview of third-party providers and their contents, together with links to their data protection declarations, which contain further information on the processing of data and, in some cases already mentioned here, Options for objection (so-called opt-out):

 For the uniform representation of fonts we use so-called web fonts, which are provided by Google.
 When you call up a page, your browser loads the required web fonts into your browser cache to display texts and fonts correctly.
 To do this, the browser you are using must connect to Google's servers.
 This gives Google knowledge that our website has been accessed via your IP address.
 The use of Google Web Fonts is in the interest of a uniform and appealing presentation of our online offers.
 The legal basis is Art.
 6 para.
 1 lit. f GDPR.

 In order to present our online offers in an appealing way and to make it easy to find the locations we have indicated on the website, we use the Google Maps map service via an API.
 To use the functions of Google Maps it is necessary to save your IP address.
 This information is usually transferred to a Google server in the USA and stored there.
 The legal basis is Art.
 6 para.
 1 lit. f GDPR.

 You can find more information on the handling of user data in Google's data protection declaration: https://www.google.de/intl/de/policies/privacy/.